-As you can see there are tons of things to do in Ios.
-You can spend your days at the beach getting a tan, learning about local history and partying all night long.
+As you can see there are many things to see and places to visit in Ios.
+You can spend your days at the beach getting a tan, learn about local history and party all night long.
 I recommend doing all of these things to get the full Ios experience.
 Have fun!

 With all the amazing things to do in Ios, it’s important to have adequate travel insurance.
 Goats On The Road have used and recommend World Nomads (one of the most popular options for travellers).
 Click here for a free quote.